USF-Psych-DataSci/DataSci-participation/tools/README.md

-Exercises for demonstrating tool use for STAT 545:
+Exercises for demonstrating tool use for Data Science and Programming:

 - R
-- (R) Markdown
+- (R)Markdown
 - git
 - GitHub